Health and help for the local bus service -

-We also run buses from Goring to Reading on Saturdays and Sundays (routes 142-148) passing Beale Park, Basildon House, Pangbourne, Whitchurch Hill and Caversham.
+We also run buses from Goring to Reading on Sundays (routes 142-148) passing Beale Park, Basildon House, Pangbourne, Whitchurch Hill and Caversham.
 There's a choice of many fantastic walks along the Thames and through the woods on the edge of the Chilterns to enjoy.
-The service runs four times a day Mondays to Fridays, three times a day on Saturdays.
+The service runs three - four times a day on Saturdays.

 Well behaved dogs are welcome on the buses, so add a bit of variety to your daily walks by hopping on the bus and trying somewhere new!